Skellington-Closet/slack-mock/README.md

 The `incomingWebhooks` object mocks sending payloads from you Slack App to Incoming Webhooks.

 - `register`: `function(url)` Registers a Slack Incoming Webhook endpoint your Slack app will POST to.
+Incoming webhook urls should be registered **before** they are used.

 - `addResponse`: `function(opts)` Queues a response payload that Slack Mock will use to respond upon receiving a post to a registered endpoint.
 This method can be called multiple times per webhook.
 Responses